equk/equk-gatsby/content/pages/about.md

 - [x] JAMstack with Netlify CMS
 - [x] Netlify Continuous Deployment

-Up to date information on the current site features can be found in my blog post [Site Updates & Opensource](/2020/03/17/site-updates-opensource)
+Up to date information can be found in my blog post [Site Updates & Opensource](/2020/03/17/site-updates-opensource)